| Union

 In addition the Government set up a working party to look

-the unions and the employers in the kind of discussions we
+both the unions and the employers in the kind of discussions

-that these discussions will allow us to ensure the views of
+pleased that these discussions will allow us to ensure the

-local government workers can be made without immediate threats
+views of local government workers can be made without immediate

-to the pensions of colleagues in England and Wales and the
+threats to the pensions of colleagues in England and Wales

-Minister to a similar mechanism when it proves necessary."
+the Scottish Minister to a similar mechanism when it proves

-have seen a massive show of strength and solidarity across
+would have seen a massive show of strength and solidarity

 The arguments on the need for decent pensions for public